 In order to change your status to F-1 or J-1, you must first obtain an certificate of eligibility I-20 (F-1) or DS-2019 (J-1).
-Newly admitted students obtain an I-20 or DS-2019 from either Graduate or Undergraduate Admissions, or from the Center for Global Services–Newark if you are an RBHS student.
+Newly admitted students obtain an I-20 or DS-2019 from either Graduate or Undergraduate Admissions, or from the Rutgers Global–International Student and Scholar Services (Newark) if you are an RBHS student.
 For students who are already enrolled at Rutgers, we are the appropriate office to contact.

 There are two possible ways to obtain F-1 or J-1 student status: